-Fall Opening for all First Year and First Year Transfer students begins on Sunday, August 30th
+Fall Opening for all First Year and Incoming Transfer Students begins on Sunday, September 4th.

 Room assignment and roommate notification for the fall semester will be emailed in July.
 Notification for the spring semester will be done in January.